DIMO-INC/dimo-wiki/Intro-To-The-Knowledge-Graph.md

 ## Using the Knowledge Graph

-DIMO uses airtable to collect and organize information.
-It is sync'd daily with the database that powers our website, app, and project builder tools.
+DIMO uses a number of tools to collect and organize information.
+Airtable is the most accessible for beginners.
+With a valid DIMO account, you can access the public DIMO database here, and start to build your own extensions to the graph.

 ### Examples of Projects in the DIMO Airtable**